 - Check chain of custody form. - Traceability log. - Enter project and task number. - 4.
 Enter dates the first and last samples were collected that are recorded on each log sheet. - 5.
 Enter sampling location: plant name and/or city. - 6.
 Enter type of sample, i.e., Tenax trap, condensate, bulk feed, etc. Record only one type of sample on a form. - 7.
 Enter shipping container number in which samples are packed.
 Each shipping container must contain only one type of sample. - 8.
-Enter storage requirements, i.e., wet ice, dry ice, in plastic bags, etc. - 9.
-Enter entire sample number. - 10.
-Enter any other sample description required. - 11.
+Enter storage requirements, i.e., wet ice, dry ice, in plastic bags, etc. - Enter entire sample number. - Enter any other sample description required. - 11.
 Enter other sample identification, i.e., Tenax tube numbers. - 12.
 Enter name or initials of person collecting sample. - 13.
 Four columns are provided for inventory checkoff each time sample custody is transferred.
 As the samples are inventoried, place a checkmark in the appropriate box.
 If samples are liquid, the liquid level should be confirmed at the same time.
 Changes in the level should be noted and dated under the comments Column 14.
 When the inventory is completed, enter the data in 15 directly under the column checked off.

 Sixteen through 18 are provided for samples collected under Chain of Custody.
 Each shipping containers with samples must be sealed with evidence tape when not in the custodian's presence.
 The seal is not to be broken by any other person.
-Evidence tape must be placed over the joint between the container and container lid; the tape is signed and dated by the custodian.
-Each container with samples must be inspected at the beginning of each day.
-Check off that the seal is intact in 16, record the inspection date in 17, and initial in 18.
-After seal inspection, the seal may be broken to add additional samples or ice.
+Evidence tape must be placed over the joint between the container and container lid; the tape is signed and at the beginning of each day.
+Check off that the seal is intact in 16, inspection, the seal may be broken to add additional samples or ice.
 The container may remain unsealed while in the presence of the custodian.